zerasul/genesis-code/README.md

 * Added configuration for use alernative environment variables for GDK, GENDEV or MARSDEV.
 * Added Genesis Code: About for open more information about the extension.
 * Added BitmapViewer.
+* Added Status Bar Buttons for compile, compile & Run, Compile For debug and clean (Thanks to burmaraider).
+* Added Configuration for enable or disable status bar buttons.
 * Added Docker Support.

 ![vscodegif](vscodegif.gif)